Azure/typespec-azure/docs/getstarted/azure-resource-manager/step03.md

+---
-# 4. Defining Child Resource Types
+title: 4.
+Defining Child Resource Types
+---

 You can create parent/child relationships between resource types by using the `@parentResource` decorator when defining a resource type.